 When a customer calls your organization, they don’t always need to speak with a human.
-In many cases, a self-service option that allows customers to quickly find accurate, current information is far more convenient than being directed to an employee or contact center.
+In many cases, a self-service option that allows customers to quickly find accurate, current information is far more convenient than being directed to an employee.
 This is also more efficient for your organization, which can use technology to automatically respond to inquiries and provide information without burdening employees.
 Customers appreciate the smart, intuitive software and the convenience of being able to access their accounts at any time of the day.

 This type of technology is widely for used for customer service in healthcare, insurance and financial services, government, retail, hospitality, telecommunications and other industries.
 And it’s not just for large enterprises.
 Small-to-midsize businesses can easily implement these tools to enhance the customer experience and improve operational efficiency.